papaya-dao/stacks-sbtc/CONTRIBUTING.md

 By signing off your commits, you agree to the [Developer Certificate of Origin](DCO.md):

+Thank you for contributing.
 May the force be with you!